Living Branches Blog Posts

 Hiding The Stranger In The Mirror by Cameron J. Camp, Ph.D

-Helpful series of examples of stories of persons with dementia and lessons to learn at the end of each chapter.
+Helpful series of examples of stories of individuals with dementia and lessons to learn at the end of each chapter.
 Basic to care is the need to always see the person as someone who is responding in a way that makes sense to him/her.
 Finding and using strengths that remain.
 Recommend read for caregivers.
 Link to purchase.

 Relentless Goodbye by Ginnie Burkholder